Breed Comparison

 Both breeds live 10-12 years on average.
 They share some common health concerns, including hip and elbow dysplasia, and both are prone to obesity if overfed (Labs are particularly notorious food hounds).

-Golden Retrievers have a notably higher cancer rate β studies suggest up to 60% of Goldens develop cancer in their lifetime, compared to lower rates in Labs.
+Golden Retrievers have a notably higher cancer rate — studies suggest up to 60% of Goldens develop cancer in their lifetime, compared to lower rates in Labs.
 This is the most significant health difference between the two breeds and is worth factoring into your decision.
+For more detail, the AKC's health resource center covers both breeds' known hereditary conditions.
 Labradors are more prone to exercise-induced collapse and certain eye conditions.

 Cost of Ownership